hreyesm/google-forms-automation/README.md

 ## Overview

 JavaScript / Cypress script that fills out Google Forms automatically.
-Useful for submitting the same form multiple times, either from fixed values or based on predefined probabilities.
+Useful for submitting the same form multiple times, either from fixed values or according to predefined probabilities.

 ### Features